g4bey/discord-quote-bot/README.md

 ## how to start

 it's pretty easy!
 All you need is a token u set in `config.yaml`... and voila!
-You may as well set a owner guild in order to use the owner only commands.
+You may as well set an owner guild to use the owner-only commands.